How to Change Purchase Sign-in Settings in Microsoft Store

 Why This Matters

-The Microsoft Store is the main hub for your digital content.
-By default, it asks for your password to prevent unauthorized purchases.
-You might want to change this to speed up checkout or to make your account safer.
+The Microsoft Store serves as the main hub for digital content.
+By default, it requests a password to prevent unauthorized purchases.
+Changing this behavior speeds up checkout or tightens account security.

 How to Change Purchase Sign-in Settings